legobridge/legobridge.github.io/_posts/2023-03-10-chatgpt-faq.md

 ### What exactly should I expect ChatGPT to know about?

 [We know](#model-arch) that GPT-3.5 finished training in early 2022, and so it was trained on pre-2022 data.
-Therefore ChatGPT has limited knowledge of the world and events after 2021.
+Therefore **ChatGPT has limited knowledge of the world and events after 2021**.

-Note that in their [FAQs](https://help.openai.com/en/articles/6783457-chatgpt-general-faq), OpenAI uses the phrase limited knowledge.
-This is because even though the model itself has (purportedly) not been retrained since early-2022, it is constantly being fine-tuned by the RLHF mentioned previously, in an attempt to patch bugs and remove newly exposed vulnerabilities.
+Note that in their [FAQs](https://help.openai.com/en/articles/6783457-chatgpt-general-faq), OpenAI uses the phrase _limited knowledge_.
+This is because even though the model itself has (purportedly) not been retrained since early-2022, it is constantly being _fine-tuned_ by the RLHF mentioned previously, in an attempt to patch bugs and remove newly exposed vulnerabilities.